-- Posted by: Love Uganda Safaris
+- Posted by: Administrator2

 Miliango Davi 68 years, Aliyo Robert 40 years, Tumuhire Vincent 49 years and Ampurira Brain 26 years are the four suspects that were arrested.
-These were arrested by the Uganda wildlife authority with the help of the Uganda peoples’ defense police of Kanungu district kihihi sub country and Rusoroza parish kyenyabutongo village.
+These were arrested by the Uganda wildlife authority with the help of the Uganda peoples’ defense policy of Kanungu district kihihi sub country and Rusoroza parish kyenyabutongo village.

 With the arrest of these people, more investigations are still done to tract down all the lion killers and the arrested will faced the law as required for the justice of the lions.